 The Preschool Extended Day program provides a warm and caring environment with a variety of activities.
 The morning program gives children a chance to play indoors and outdoors and ends with some time for yoga before heading off to class.
 The afternoon program includes a circle time with singing and games; an afternoon snack; organized art activities; an indoor classroom with a complete array of preschool pastimes; and our expansive outdoor area where children can run, dig, build and swing.
 In the morning and the afternoon, North and South Class preschool children expand their social horizons while they are in Extended Day together!

-The Elementary Extended Day program offers a variety of enrichment classes, such as instrumental music lessons, coding, robotics, elementary athletics, art classes and chess.
+The Elementary Extended Day program offers a variety of enrichment classes, such as instrumental music lessons, coding, science exploration, elementary athletics, art classes and chess.
 In addition to these enrichment classes that vary daily, students have the opportunity each day to play in the many outdoor areas, meet in the Flex Room for board games and quiet conversation, or receive additional support with their homework in the library.

 For many Middle School students, the Extended Day program is a natural extension of their school day.
 Several activities integral to Middle School life occur at this time, such as instrumental music lessons, Amnesty International and the athletics program.
 In addition to scheduled activity classes, students receive instructional support in Study Hall Monday through Thursday.
 On Friday, Middle School students join the Elementary School outside or inside for collaborative play opportunities.
 Middle School students can also learn to be mentors to the younger students through the Junior Counselor program developing life skills that will take them through high school and beyond.